Marvi Memon: Political career

 Memon launched her political career as an advisor within Pakistan's Board of Investment, her primary role being advising the Minister of Strategies on marketing Pakistan's profitable sectors.
-She joined Pakistan Muslim League (Q) (PML-Q) in 2007 and was elected to the National Assembly of Pakistan in 2008 general election on a reserved seat for women from Punjab.
+She joined Pakistan Muslim League (Q) (PML-Q) in 2007 and was elected to the National Assembly of Pakistan in the 2008 general election on a reserved seat for women from Punjab.

 During her tenure as MNA, she served as a member on the opposition benches, and held various positions including a member of the standing committee of Environment, Information Technology and Kashmir.
 Her work paid particular focus on rural and urban vulnerabilities faced by women.
 Some of her key legislative pieces include: